Sex-positive movement: In the 21st century

 Since the early 2000s, the sex-positivity movement has continued to move closer into the mainstream.
 The advent of social media has made the sex-positivity movement more accessible by giving advocates of the movement platforms to promote their beliefs to a wide audience of followers.
 By extending the reach of the movement, sex-positivity has come to be inclusive of all sorts of sex and sexuality.
 Shaming has become an area of particular interest within the sex-positivity movement, encouraging people to be more open and accepting of the different experiences people have with sex and sexuality.
 Slut-shaming, prude-shaming and kink-shaming have all been challenged by the sex-positivity movement in an effort to allow all people to feel supported by and included in the movement.

+Online sex-positive communities

+Platforms such as Twitter, Facebook, Reddit, and Tumblr have curated large communities of sex-positive groups, inviting and creating easily accessible places for people to join.
+Additionally, there has been an exponential increase in sex-positive fetish digital apps promoting BDSM kink such as Ferly, Feeld, Bloom now Plura, and #open.
+Events held annually like the Shinto Kanamara Matsuri, Folsom Street Fair, Sexpo, Really Good Sex Festival, invite and promote the sex-positive community to the public, attracting tourists and media coverage from around the world.

+Cybersex has become popular with the advancement of technology due to the increased accessibility to the internet.
+The visibility of male sexual services on the internet and websites catering male escorts has also increased due to the preference for the privacy and anonymity that cybersex offers as an online service.
+This has benefited the male sex industry, especially for gay social spaces that often feel discomforting in traditional settings.

+Sex-positive parties and clubs

+Sex-positive events are not the same as sex parties: sex is allowed but not the main focus of the event.
+Fetish clothing is common, which is a mandatory dress code in many cases.
+Such party series and clubs, e.g. Torture Garden in London, Wasteland in Amsterdam, KitKatClub, German Fetish Ball and House of Lunacy in Berlin, Freedom Fetish party and Ministry of Freedom club in Budapest.

+Mainstream media

 Pop culture has also played a large role in bringing the sex-positivity movement into the mainstream.
 Celebrities, including Lady Gaga, Amber Rose, Jessica Biel, Cameron Diaz, Taylor Swift and many others, have spoken publicly about their experiences with slut-shaming, sexuality, sexual assault, body acceptance and overall sexual health and responsibility.

 In recent years, sex-positive concepts have found their way into dance clubs through sex-positive parties in cities like Berlin and Vienna.
+Sex-positive podcasts like You Came First with Meghan Barton Hanson, Sex with Emily, and Sexology, along with social media content on platforms like TikTok and YouTube, have been increasingly popular, attracting and specifically targeting a younger audience who engage in open discussions and foster conversations about being sex-positive and personal sexual experiences.